-The caveat here is that they need a "period of time" in full sun.
-It is not recommended that any Hosta be in full sun all the time, or the leaves will burn and brown.
+The caveat here is that they need a "period" in full sun.
+It is not recommended that any Hosta is in full sun all the time, or the leaves will burn and brown.

 But many Hostas are more vigorous and display their most vibrant colors if given at least some sun exposure.

 A Quick Rule of Thumb for Hosta Sun Exposure

 Hostas with yellow leaves or fragrant flowers can stand more sun than Hostas with green, blue or white leaves.